rvesse/airline/docs/guide/practise/workshop.md

 Everyone builds command line applications at some point but often they are cobbled together or full of needless boiler plate.
 Airline takes a fully declarative approach to command line applications allowing users to create powerful and flexible command lines.

-Airline takes care of lots of heavy lifting providing many features not found in similar libraries including annotation driven value validation restrictions, generating Man pages and Bash completion scripts to name just a few.
-In the workshop session we'll work through a comprehensive example command line application to see just how powerful this can be.
+Airline takes care of lots of heavy lifting providing many features not found in similar libraries including annotation driven value validation [restrictions](../restrictions/index.html), generating [Man pages](../help/man.html) and [Bash completion scripts](../help/bash.html) to name just a few.

+In the workshop session we'll work through an example command line application to see just how powerful this can be.

 {% include slide-end.md %}
 {% include slide-start.md %}

 ### History

-Airline started out as an open source project on GitHub back in January 2012.
-I first encountered this library in use in one of our competitors products partway through that year.
-I quickly started using it in my own work but encountered a few limitations.
-The original authors were not receptive to pull requests so I forked the code and started maintaining my own version that has since evolved considerably.
+- Airline started out as an open source project on GitHub back in January 2012.
+- I first encountered this library in use in one of our competitors products partway through that year.
+- I quickly started using it in my own work but encountered a few limitations.
+- The original authors were not receptive to pull requests so I forked the code and started maintaining my own version that has since evolved considerably.
+- First release of my fork was December 2014

 {% include slide-end.md %}
 {% include slide-start.md %}